Table of contents

 An input validation CWE that threatened a remote code execution, CVE-2018-8115 hit users of Docker for Windows with a particularly nasty threat back when it was disclosed in February of 2018.

-According to the reports in May 2018, the use of the filepath.Join Go function could allow for remote code execution on the host file system.
+According to the reports in May 2018, misuse of filepath.Join could allow RCE on the host—reinforcing the value of signed images and modern docker image security.
 It received a High CVSS v3 rating, coming in at 8.6.

 Thankfully a new version of hcsshim (version 0.6.10) was released by the first week of May, giving developers a safe, patched version.
 Security researcher Micahel Hanselmann who discovered this particular Docker vulnerability notes that Docker versions CE 18.03.1 and CE 17.05.0-rc1 have the patch included.